What are materializations in MetricFlow?

 - Writing the Materialized table: Materialize will write data to your data warehouse or in a specified location.
 You can optionally write it to a fast cache.

-- Scheduling a Materialization: To get the most value out of materializations, we recommend you schedule the materialize on a given cadence to ensure your data is ready all the time.
+- Scheduling a Materialization: To get the most value out of materializations, we recommend you schedule the materialization on a given cadence to ensure your data is ready all the time.

 - The metrics you define in the materialization configuration must already be defined in Transform.